iamcoleman/ai-hw-1/README.md

 The goal of this assignment was to develop a program that implements Breadth First Search and A* Search with two different heuristics for solving a 19-tile puzzle (8-Puzzle).

-The search-based solution had to follow the strategy of using a priority queue for the Open List and another data structure for the closed list.
+The search-based solution had to follow the strategy of using a priority queue for the Open List and another data structure for the Closed List.

 ### Files